Use the back button to select a different record.

 Death Year : 1983

 Rufus B. Atwood was born in Hickman, KY.
 In 1929 he became the sixth president of Kentucky State College [now Kentucky State University], serving in that capacity until 1962.
 Atwood led the school toward becoming a four-year accredited college with revised and expanded programs.
 He was a non-confrontational advocate for the school and the education of African Americans.
 Atwood was a World War I veteran and the first African American awarded the University of Kentucky Sullivan Medallion for his dedication to education.
 The Rufus B. Atwood papers are located at Kentucky State University.
-For more see A Black Educator in the Segregated South, by G. Smith; and the Kentucky State University entry.
+For more see A Black Educator in the Segregated South, by G. Smith; and the Office of the President Records, a Kentucky Digital Library webpage.